miriamweber-procivis/wp4-architecture/blueprint/04-integration-model.md

 ## Interaction Pattern: Attestation Presentation (Receiving)

-The [WE BUILD Conformance Specification for Credential Presentation](https://github.com/webuild-consortium/wp4-architecture/blob/blueprint/updates-jan/conformance-specs/cs-02-credential-presentation.md) describes how Wallet Units (WU) and Verifiers interoperate within the WE BUILD ecosystem.
-It covers presentation (request and response flows), interfaces between wallets and verifiers as well as security, privacy and interoperability requirements and same‑device and cross‑device invocation patterns
+The [WE BUILD Conformance Specification for Credential Presentation](https://github.com/webuild-consortium/wp4-architecture/blob/blueprint/updates-jan/conformance-specs/cs-02-credential-presentation.md) describes how wallets and relying parties interoperate within the WE BUILD ecosystem.
+It covers presentation (request and response flows), interfaces between wallets and relying parties as well as security, privacy and interoperability requirements and same‑device and cross‑device invocation patterns

 ## Signature and Seal Integration
 WE BUILD supports both wallet-centric and QTSP-operated approaches for electronic signatures and seals.
-In both models the wallet provides the user interaction layer, while cryptographic operations may take place either locally or in remote infrastructure operated by a Qualified Trust Service Provider (QTSP).
+In both models the wallet provides the user interaction layer, while cryptographic operations may take place either locally or in remote infrastructure operated by a QTSP.

 Both approaches are compatible with the architectural patterns described in the ARF.
 However, during the WE BUILD pilot phase not every wallet provider or QTSP is expected to implement every possible model.
 For interoperability across the consortium, WE BUILD therefore treats remote signing and sealing through QTSP-managed services with standardized interfaces as the common baseline.
 This reflects the current pilot scoping, which focuses on remote transaction flows.
 Local signing models may still be supported by individual wallet implementations, but they are not assumed as a uniform baseline for interoperability within the project.